MicrosoftDocs/powerbi-docs/articles/powerbi-learning-6-5-guided-learning-completion.md

 We hope you've enjoyed your journey through this **Power BI Guided Learning** experience.
 Best of luck to you, and may your Power BI visuals always be immersive and compelling.

+## One more section for DAX users

 Still want more?
 Interested in using **DAX (Data Analysis Expressions)** to create, filter, or use custom columns and tables in Power BI?
-There's one more section targeted at people inclined to do some code work in Power BI, and it's called Introduction to DAX.
+There's one more section targeted at people inclined to do some code work in Power BI, and it's called **Introduction to DAX**.
 Take a look if you're interested - it uses the same friendly approach as the rest of Guided Learning.